syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Carousel | WindowsForms | Syncfusion
+title: Getting Started with Windows Forms Carousel control | Syncfusion
-description: This section describes how to add carousel control into windowsforms application and its basic features.
+description: Learn here about getting started with Syncfusion Windows Forms Carousel control and more details.
 platform: WindowsForms
 control: Carousel
 documentation: ug
 ---

-# Getting started
+# Getting Started with Windows Forms Carousel

 This section briefly describes how to create a Windows Forms project in Visual Studio and add the **Carousel** control with its basic functionalities.
 The Carousel control is a circular conveyor used for displaying and rotating the custom controls or image objects.